Phonofilming the Duke of York opening

 But it is difficult to understand why the Duke would have been so concerned about being filmed giving his speech.
 For one thing, both he and the Duchess were keen on movies, and the Duke was interested in the motion picture business.
 He even had his own Cine Kodak camera with which he took films.
 In Sydney they had each day viewed at New South Wales Government House the gazette films that had been shot that day by the Paramount cameramen; and they were later given complete films of the tour by Paramount and Australasian Films.
 And why would he have been concerned about being filmed inside when there were many cameras recording the events outside, with thousands watching?

-During the Senate ceremony at least one camera was running, because the National Film and Sound Archive of Australia have a film showing almost 2 minutes of the Duke reading in the Senate chamber.
+During the Senate ceremony at least one camera was running, because the National Film and Sound Archive of Australia have a film showing almost 2 minutes of the Duke reading in the Senate chamber (title number 15417).
 Interestingly, in the Government-produced film of the Senate ceremony there is very little (if even any) footage showing the Duke actually speaking.
 Admittedly, without sound, it is most uninteresting; the Senate scenes mainly show the various VIPs entering and leaving the chamber.

 And what of (the quality of) the speech of the Duke of York?
 The following very diplomatic comments from The Sydney Morning Herald of 6 May 1927 would lead one to think that there was no problem.